walkerang/forking/README.md

 ## Adding an Image

-For this part, you can use your default file explorer to copy your image to the repository.
-On your computer, the repository will be in a folder called `forking`.
+_You can find free-to-use images at [Creative Commons](https://search.creativecommons.org/)._

-6. Save the image file (`.jpg`, `.png`, or `.gif`) to the `/images` folder of the repository.
+6. Save the image file (`.jpg`, `.png`, or `.gif`) to your computer and upload it to the `/images` folder of the repository by right-clicking the `/images/` folder and selecting "Upload...".
 Make sure that the image file name and extension matches the value for the `image` filed in your corresponding markdown file.
 For example, if you're adding an image file called `bagels.jpg` to the `/images` folder, the `bagels.md` markdown file for the _recipe_ should also include the line `image: bagels.jpg` near the top of the file.

+> If you're using the command line, see "Command Line Workflow" below for the git work flow.

+7. Commit the changes to your repository using the same steps from the [first lab activity](https://angry-varahamihira-f6a405.netlify.app/2-setup.html).
+Skip ahead to the Pull Request section.

-## Git Workflow
+## Command Line Workflow

-7. Open your terminal in VS Code (`File menu > Terminal > New Terminal`) or terminal program (e.g. Git Bash).
+- Open your terminal in VS Code (`File menu > Terminal > New Terminal`) or terminal program (e.g. Git Bash).

-8. Run `git status` to make sure that Git is aware that you've created two new untracked files: a markdown file (`.md`) and an image file.
+- Run `git status` to make sure that Git is aware that you've created two new untracked files: a markdown file (`.md`) and an image file.

-9. Commit the files to your repository: `git commit -am "adds a new recipe"`
+- Commit the files to your repository: `git commit -am "adds a new recipe"`

 _Note: you are not making a new branch for this commit.
 You are committing directly to the `main` branch of your `Fork` of the `forking` repository._

-10. Push the `commit` to your `Fork` on GitHub: `git push`
+- Push the `commit` to your `Fork` on GitHub: `git push`

+## Pull Request

-11. Now, when you visit your `Fork` on Github, you will notice that your repository is one commit ahead of `https://github.com/chrisdaaz/forking`.
+- Now, when you visit your `Fork` on Github, you will notice that your repository is one commit ahead of `https://github.com/chrisdaaz/forking`.
 GitHub will be aware of this and will ask you if you'd like to `Compare and Pull Request`.

-12. Create a Pull Request from **your** forked version of `forking` to **my** original version of `forking` on GitHub [[help guide](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork)].
+- Create a Pull Request from **your** forked version of `forking` to **my** original version of `forking` on GitHub [[help guide](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork)].

 > Contributions to projects through pull requests are usually linked to [Issues in the target repository](https://github.com/chrisdaaz/forking/issues).
 GitHub provides ticketing system (called "Issues") in every repository.
 This helps repository contributors keep track of work that needs to get done on the repository.
 Please reference [Issue #1](https://github.com/chrisdaaz/forking/issues/1) in the Description of your Pull Request.